ayanshafiqsatti52/TIC-TAC-TOE-/README.md

 Winning a small board claims that section of the larger board.
 The location of your move determines which small board your opponent has to play in next.

-This creates a much more strategic version of Tic-Tac-Toe where every move affects both the current small board and the future game state.
+This adds a new touch to the older much boring game and hence the name of the game "Not your average TIC TAC TOE".

 ## 🪙 Coins & Unlockables